ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 This function aligns the time points of each component dataset to allow the subtraction of two Iris cubes from different datasets.
-The operation makes the datasets time points common and sets common calendars; it also resets the time bounds and auxiliary coordinates to reflect the artifically shifted time points.
-The current implementation works only for monthly and daily data.
+The operation makes the datasets time points common and sets common calendars; it also resets the time bounds and auxiliary coordinates to reflect the artificially shifted time points.
+The current implementation works for monthly, daily, 6 hourly, 3 hourly and hourly data.

 See also :func:`esmvalcore.preprocessor.regrid_time`.